Tetraclinis Genus (Arartree / Sandarac gum tree)

-Tetraclinis first described in 1892 by (Vahl) Maxwell Tylden Masters (1833–1907), is a genus of evergreen coniferous trees in the cypress family, Cupressaceae, containing only one species, Tetraclinis articulata (also known as Thuja articulata).
+Tetraclinis, as described in 1892 by (Vahl) Maxwell Tylden Masters (1833 – 1907), in Journal of the Royal Horticultural Society, 14th edition, is a genus of evergreen coniferous trees in the cypress family, Cupressaceae, containing only one species, Tetraclinis articulata (also known as Thuja articulata).
 Common names include sandarac, Sandarac Gum tree or Barbary Thuja and as thuya d'Algérie, thuya de Barbarie, or bois de titre in the French language.
 Its closest relatives are Platycladus, Microbiota and Calocedrus, with the closest resemblance to the latter.
 In older texts, it was sometimes considered with Thuja or Callitris, but it is less closely related to those genera.

 It is one of only a small number of conifers able to coppice (re-grow by sprouting from stumps), an adaptation to survive wildfire and moderate levels of browsing by animals.
 Old trees that have sprouted repeatedly over a long period form large burls at the base, known as lupias.
 The species is threatened by overgrazing, which can kill the coppice regrowth before it gets tall enough to be out of the reach of livestock.